 Uganda has excellent Traffic Laws.
 However, the standard rules of the road do not exist in Uganda– you are passed and overtaken even on a blind curve – traffic laws exist but often are not enforced, and neither are they obeyed.

-Uganda has the Distinction of having one of the highest road accidents and fatality rates on the continent and in the world, and it certainly is not the country for a relaxing Wildlife Self-Drive Road Safari, and it just might drive you insane.
+Uganda has the Distinction of having one of the highest road accidents and fatality rates on the continent and globally.
+It certainly is not the country for a relaxing Wildlife Self-Drive Road Safari, and it just might drive you insane.
 For many, operating in Uganda is like swimming with crocodiles.

-You can rent a suitable vehicle, GPS Navigation equipped 4×4, but you do not know Uganda, you do not have a plan B in your head if plan A does not work out for you.
+You can rent a suitable vehicle, GPS Navigation equipped 4×4, but you do not know Uganda.
+You do not have a plan B if plan A does not work out for you.
 Are you renting your vehicle?
 Something that is quickly done in Europe, North America, and other parts of the world.
 The Road Conditions are unlike what they are in Uganda.
-Unless you like risk-taking, raw adventure in the Spirit of Indiana Jones, it is not something for first time Visitors Uganda, something that the Uganda Wildlife so aptly points out.
-“Self-drive options are best left for return visitors to the country and more seasoned travelers who are accustomed to driving in a variety of road conditions.”
+Unless you like risk-taking, raw adventure in the Spirit of Indiana Jones, it is not something for first-time Visitors to Uganda, something that the Uganda Wildlife so aptly points out.
+“Self-drive options are best left for return visitors to the country and more seasoned travelers who are accustomed to driving in various road conditions.”